 Notice this cover uses a "fitted tarp" whereby the corners are cut out.
 This can be ordered using our online complex tarp order form.
 In this case you would set the size of the top to be the distance between the support posts.
 The "height" of the tarp would be calculated to be the distance from the inside corner of one of the support posts to about three inches down the side of the sandbox.
 You will also need to set the option which specifies that "All sides should be flaps" (as opposed to sewn corners).

-The lower photo of the blue sand box tarp will gather water when it rains so unless your goal is to make something that doubles as a kiddie pool you will need to come up with a solution to this problem.
+The lower photo of the blue sand box tarp is using our 60% premium mesh material.
+Mesh is ideal for this type of setup since the rain water will filter through rather than filling up like a swimming pool.
+Mesh is also better in the sense that dry sand cannot be shaped the way wet sand can so your kids will actually prefer playing in the sandbox when the sand is damp.
+If you really want to use a solid vinyl material you will need to come up with a solution to prevent water from pooling.
 One idea would be to have a grommet hole added to the center of the tarp so that water can drain.
 Otherwise, this pooled water can become stagnant and full of bacterial organisms.

 Depending on the wind conditions where the sandbox is located and the type of material you use, you may or may not need special fasteners to keep the cover from blowing off.
 To be safe you might want to add a grommet in each corner so you can secure it with tent pegs.
 If you have an actual box, you can also add snaps that can fasten into the sides of the sandbox.
 Another option is to add pockets on either side of the tarp where you could insert chains to help weigh it down.